dwyl/elixir-auth-microsoft/azure_app_registration_guide.md

 **Microsoft OAuth2 Authentication**
 in your **`Elixir`** / **`Phoenix`** App.

-This guide follows the
+The guide follows the
 [Official Microsoft Identity Platform docs](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
-We've added some details and screenshots to the steps to make it clear since navigating around Azure Portal can be confusing sometimes.
+However we've added some details and screenshots to the steps to make it clear since navigating around Azure Portal can be confusing sometimes.

-This guide is checked periodically by the `@dwyl` team/community.
+We check the instructions periodically as we know
-Azure has changed their UI throughout time, so if anything has changed or you think some steps are missing, please [open an issue](https://github.com/dwyl/elixir-auth-microsoft/issues).
+Azure changes their UI throughout time ...
+If anything has changed
+or you think some steps are missing, please
+[open an issue](https://github.com/dwyl/elixir-auth-microsoft/issues).

 ## 1. Open Azure Portal